blasterprivate/lmstudio-webui/README.md

 # lmstudio-webui

-- This is an experimental WebUI chat alternative that works with LM Studio.
+*  This is an **unofficial** project and is not affiliated with or endorsed by LM Studio.

-- This is an unofficial project and is not affiliated with or endorsed by LM Studio.
+*  This is an experimental WebUI chat alternative that works with LM Studio.

 ![Alt text](screenshots/screen1.png)